leifb/rust-udp-hole-punching/readme.md

 ## Detailed process

-This section descibes the protocol used in this demonstration.
-Other implementeations might be slightly different, but the concept is the same.
+This section describes the protocol used in this demonstration.
+Other implementations might be slightly different, but the concept is the same.

 The process can be split in two, a `registering` phase and a `hole punching` phase.